freenas/freenas-docs/userguide/cli.rst

    Viewing Bandwidth Statistics Using xjperf

-Depending upon the traffic being tested, for example, the type of share running on the network, UDP may need to be tested instead of TCP.
-To start the Iperf server in UDP mode, use :command:`iperf -sDu` as the **u** specifies UDP; the startup message should indicate that the server is listening for UDP datagrams.
-If unsure whether the traffic to be tested is UDP or TCP, run this command to determine which services are running on the %brand% system:
+Check the type of traffic before testing UPD or TCP.
+The iperf server is used to get additional details for services using TCP :command:`iperf -sD` or UDP :command:`iperf -sDu`.
+The startup message indicates when the server is listening for TCP or UDP.
+The :command:`sockstat -4 | more` command gives an overview of the services running on the %brand% system.
+This helps to determine if the traffic to test is UDP or TCP.

 .. code-block:: none